hhu-bsinfo/dxram/script/deploy/README.md

 ## Execution paths

-Deploying a minimal DXRAM setup is very easy and requires a few paramters, only.
-Refering to the *conf/example/SimpleTest.conf*, two paths must be specified at the top of the configuration
+Deploying a minimal DXRAM setup is very easy and requires a few parameters, only.
+Referring to the *conf/example/SimpleTest.conf*, two paths must be specified at the top of the configuration
 ```
-DXRAM_PATH=../../../../
+DXRAM_PATH=~/dxram
-ZOOKEEPER_PATH=~/zookeeper/
+ZOOKEEPER_PATH=~/zookeeper
 ```

 Relative paths (relative to the location of the configuration file) as well as ~ to reference the current user's home are supported as well as absolute paths.
 Make sure *DXRAM_PATH* points to the root *dxram* folder and *ZOOKEEPER_PATH* to the root of your ZooKeeper installation.